mosesyong/MMM-SG-Transport-V2/README.md

 This module aims to provide the most compact display possible with multiple bus stops.

-Data is sourced from [LTA DataMall](https://www.mytransport.sg/content/mytransport/home/dataMall.html), you need to get your own API key here.
+Data is sourced from [LTA DataMall v2](https://www.mytransport.sg/content/mytransport/home/dataMall.html), you need to get your own API key here.

 This module works with [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror) project by [MichMich](https://github.com/MichMich/)